Kenta Kurose: Active player era

 On July 28, 2022, Kurose signed a 6.5 million yen contract as a registered player under control for the first time in four seasons.
 On July 30, he debuted in the Pacific League against the Saitama Seibu Lions, and recorded his first RBI on July 31.
 October 22, 2022, the Hawks announced he was a free agent.

+After retirement

+Kurose has been a team staff member for the Fukuoka SoftBank Hawks since the 2023 season.